MarkTrepanier/MarkTrepanier/README.md

 - 📫 How to reach me **marktrepanier.cajigas@gmail.com**
 <h4 align="left">Let's make game stuff, ey?</h4>
-<p align="left">For the last few months have strictly been working on Web Development with Js and the like, but i had started coding games with C# and Unity.
+<p align="left">For the last few months i have strictly been working on Web Development with Js and the like, but i had started coding games with C# and Unity.
 I would love to mix my new found love for web dev with my forever love of games!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">